openaps/AndroidAPSdocs/docs/EN/make-a-PR.md

 ```
 :::{admonition} Strong Warning
-:class: note
+:class: warning

-This is a note.
+This is a warning.
 :::
 ```